 I like to stay around half an hour after the first dance because I just love dancing shots – they are often hilarious as people let themselves go for the evening!
 Each wedding is different and so dancing shots can vary – sometimes guests prefer to have a chat rather than get dancing straight away, but generally if you’ve got a great band or DJ, you’re bound to get some epic moves!

-Don’t worry if things overrun in the evening, you can have me stay longer for an extra £60 per hour – I won’t make like Cinderella and vanish on the dot, I will always let you know when I’m leaving for a goodbye hug!
+Don’t worry if things overrun in the evening, you can have me stay longer for an extra £150 per hour – I won’t make like Cinderella and vanish on the dot, I will always let you know when I’m leaving for a goodbye hug!

-I’ll send you a couple of photos a week after the wedding so you can use them for thank you cards, or just to relive some awesome moments til you receive the full set.
-It’s important to note that in peak wedding season (May – September) delivery of finished wedding photos will take up to six weeks, as I’m constantly shooting as well as editing weddings.
-I take a lot of pride in my editing so I will never compromise your images by rushing them.
+In peak wedding season (May – October), delivery of your wedding photos will take at least 8 weeks, as I’m constantly shooting as well as editing weddings.
+I take a lot of pride in my editing so I will never compromise your images by rushing them!

 If you have purchased a USB box, I will contact you after your wedding to ask you about the engraving design for your USB box – I can design one based on certain designs or fonts that may have been on your wedding invitation, or I can design one from scratch.
 Either way, I will send you the design for approval before I send it off to the engravers.

 I highly recommend that you copy and store your images in a few different places, as data storage can degrade over time.
 Storing your image folder on a couple of hard drives like computer and external, and online cloud based solutions like Amazon Web Services, Photobucket, or even a private Flickr account is a great idea.
 Online storage is extremely cheap these days – I would estimate it would cost you no more that £2 a month.
 Your gallery will stay online for a minimum of a year, which is why I always stress the importance of backing up your images.